pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 The robot should follow a path from point A to B as shown in [this video](https://youtu.be/VxXwEKlsGJY).

 [Layout drawing rabbit warren (Nibo05_V1.0.pdf)](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/files/3652587/Nibo05_V1.0.pdf)

+_Help for this task can be found in the wiki section "[E) Rabbit warren thoughts](<https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki/E)-Rabbit-warren-thoughts>)"._